tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if either bdq:taxonIsMarine or bdq:geospatialLand are not available; INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:scientificName is EMPTY or (2)  the values of dwc:decimalLatitude or dwc:decimalLongitude are EMPTY or (3) if bdq:assumptionOnUnknownBiome is noassumption and the marine/nonmarine status of the taxon is not interpretable from bdq:taxonIsMarine; COMPLIANT if (1) the taxon marine/nonmarine status from bdq:taxonIsMarine matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdq:geospatialLand plus an exterior buffer given by bdq:spatialBufferInMeters or (2)  if the marine/nonmarine status of the taxon is not interpretable from bdq:taxonIsMarine and bdq:assumptionOnUnknownBiome matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdq:geospatialLand plus an exterior buffer given by bdq:spatialBufferInMeters; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if either bdq:taxonIsMarine or bdq:geospatialLand are not available; INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:scientificName is bdq:Empty or (2)  the values of dwc:decimalLatitude or dwc:decimalLongitude are bdq:Empty or (3) if bdq:assumptionOnUnknownBiome is noassumption and the marine/nonmarine status of the taxon is not interpretable from bdq:taxonIsMarine; COMPLIANT if (1) the taxon marine/nonmarine status from bdq:taxonIsMarine matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdq:geospatialLand plus an exterior buffer given by bdq:spatialBufferInMeters or (2)  if the marine/nonmarine status of the taxon is not interpretable from bdq:taxonIsMarine and bdq:assumptionOnUnknownBiome matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdq:geospatialLand plus an exterior buffer given by bdq:spatialBufferInMeters; otherwise NOT_COMPLIANT

 ### Information Elements